oskros/MF_run_counter/README.md

 In case you need to take a break from the computer, the counter can be paused by using the assigned hotkey (default 'control+space').
 This will pause both the run timer (if a run is active) and the session timer.

 ### Saving results
 The current session is saved automatically every 30 seconds (to prevent data loss in case of crashes) and also saved automatically when you close the app.
-You can click the "Archive & reset" button to reset the session and archive the session results to the profile.
+You can click the "Archive session" button to reset the session and archive the session results to the profile.
 In the archive browser, it is possible to save a session or the full profile history to a .txt or .csv file, or copy to clipboard - Example of the .txt file is included below.

       Total session time: 00:04:30.5
       Total run time:     00:04:17.3